Cattle slaughter in India: Economic imperative

 According to anthropologist Marvin Harris, the importance of cattle to Hindus and other religious groups is beyond religion, because the cattle has been and remains an important pillar of rural economy.
 In the traditional economy, states Harris, a team of oxen is "Indian peasant's tractor, thresher and family car combined", and the cow is the factory that produces those oxen.
 The cattle produce nutritious milk, their dung when dried serves as a major cooking fuel, and for the poor the cattle is an essential partner in many stages of agriculture.
 When cattle fall sick, the family worries over them like Westerners do over their pets or family members.
 A natural loss of a cattle from untimely death can cripple a poor family, and thus slaughtering a creature so useful and essential is unthinkable.
 According to Harris, India's unpredictable monsoons and famines over its history meant even greater importance of cattle, because Indian breeds of cattle can survive with little food and water for extended periods of time.

 According to Britha Mikkelsen and other scholars, cow dung produced by young and old cattle is the traditional cooking fuel as dung-cakes and fertilizer in India.
 The recycling substitutes over 25 million tons of fossil fuels or 60 million tons of wood every year, providing the majority of cooking fuel needs in rural India.
 In addition to being essential fuel for rural family, cattle manure is a significant source of fertilizer in Indian agriculture.

 The Indian religions adapted to the rural economic constraints, states Harris.
 Preserving cattle by opposing slaughter has been and remains an economic necessity and an insurance for the impoverished.
 The cow is sacred in India, states Harris, not because of superstitious, capricious and ignorant beliefs, but because of real economic imperatives and cattle's role in the Indian tradition of integrated living.
 Cattle became essential in India, just like dogs or cars became essential in other human cultures, states Harris.

 Animal cruelty

 The slaughterhouses in India have been accused of cruelty against animals by PETA and other humane treatment of animals-groups.
 According to PETA and these groups, the slaughterhouse workers slit animals' throats with dull blades and let them bleed to death.
 Cattle are skinned and dismembered while they are still alive and in full view of other animals.

-The Supreme Court of India, in February 2017, ordered a state governments to stop the illegal slaughterhouses and set up enforcement committees to monitor the treatment of animals used for meat and leather.
+The Supreme Court of India, in February 2017, ordered the state governments to stop the illegal slaughterhouses and set up enforcement committees to monitor the treatment of animals used for meat and leather.
 The Court has also ruled that the Indian Constitution requires Indian citizens to show compassion to the animal kingdom, respect the fundamental rights of animals, and asked the states to prevent cruelty to animals.